 Higgins did not reply.
 The rest of the journey was spent in silence as they rode to the ceremony.
-Once they arrived outside the church Henry noticed the beaming face of Peter, dread slumped over him as they were waved over for a greeting.
+Once they arrived outside the church Henry noticed the beaming face of Stuart, dread slumped over him as they were waved over for a greeting.

 "This whole charade is a splendid excuse for consumption of brandy."
 Henry couldn't think of anything else to say.

 "Are you feeling nervous?"
 Pickering inquired with a warm smile.

 "Very.
 I have a lot to be anxious about.
 We had better be on inside, Eliza will arrive soon."